symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 .. note:: NEM mainly works with absolute amounts.
 To get an absolute amount, multiply the amount of assets you want to create by 10\ :sup:`divisibility`.
 For example, if the mosaic has divisibility 2, to create 10 units (relative) you should define 1000 (absolute) instead.

 3. Both transactions can be announced together using an :ref:`aggregate transaction <aggregate-transaction>`.

+.. note:: To make the transaction only valid for your network, include the first block generation hash.
+Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.

 .. example-code::